ferd/rebar3_shellrpc/README.md

 $ rebar3 shellrpc <cmd>
 ```

-And <cmd> will be sent to the shell that is currently running.
+And <cmd> will be sent to the shell that is currently running in the local
+project.
 For example:

 ```
 $ rebar3 shellrpc compile